System stability and truncation schemes to the Dyson-Schwinger Equations: Origination of the small correction factor

-$\alpha_1$ and $\alpha_2$ can not be directly given.
-At first we consider the pseudo-case that the omitted diagrams in Fig.\ref{sigmapi} have no contribution, i.e. $\alpha_1=\alpha_2=1$.
-From Table.\ref{tab1} we can see that the correction factor ($\eta_{est}$) given by the previous procedure is in the reasonable zone.
-Then we estimate $\alpha_1$ and $\alpha_2$ by studying the quark self-energy.
+$\alpha_1$ and $\alpha_2$ can not be calculated directly and will be estimated by studying the quark self-energy.
 The DSE of quark propagator and the lowest two orders of the quark self-energy are given in Fig.\ref{dse} and Fig.\ref{sigmapi} respectively.
-Like the gluon self-energy, we also can write
+Like the gluon self-energy, with the symbols given in the caption of Fig.\ref{sigmapi}, we can write